Daio-io/gulp-list/README.md

 });
 ```

-This will then print out your list of tasks to the console (note: The task name will be highighted blue)
+This will then print out your list of tasks to the console (note: The task name will be highighted blue and any WARN's
+will be highlighted red)

 ```shell
 Available Tasks: